MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-dashboard.md

 6. Save the customizations.xml file.

-7. Import the .zip file as a solution in Dynamics 365.
+7. Import the .zip file as a solution in CDS for Apps.
 More information: [Exporting, Preparing to Edit, and Importing the Ribbon](export-prepare-edit-import-ribbon.md).

 <a name="Limitations"></a>

 ## Limitations: Creating dashboards by using the SDK or through form customization

- Certain dashboards that are created or modified using the Dynamics 365 or through form customization are not supported by the dashboard designer in the Web application.
+ Certain dashboards that are created or modified using the CDS for Apps or through form customization are not supported by the dashboard designer in the Web application.
 Avoid the following while creating or modifying a dashboard using the SDK or through form customization.

 ### General